larrygrpolanco/larrygrpolanco/README.md

 -   Extend human capabilities rather than aiming to replace them.
 -   Are accessible and intuitive for those who need them.

-My diverse background—spanning music, education, construction, and research—gives me a unique perspective on problem-solving.
+My background—spanning music, education, construction, and research—gives me a unique perspective on problem-solving.
 I've learned that meaningful innovation often happens when we connect seemingly unrelated ideas and focus on the underlying human needs.

 ### Let's connect